fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_modules.rst

 With FAST-OAD, you can register any OpenMDAO system of your own so it can be used through the configuration file.

+It is therefore strongly advised to have at least a basic knowledge of `OpenMDAO <http://openmdao.org/twodocs/versions/latest>`_ to develop a module for FAST-OAD.

 To have your OpenMDAO system available as a FAST-OAD module, you should follow these steps:

 .. contents::